NATO headquarters: 2017–present: Permanent premises

 Problems in the original building stemmed from its hurried construction in 1967.
 In 1999, during the Washington Summit, the Heads of State and Government of the allied countries decided to replace the building with headquarters adapted to 21st-century needs.
-It was then decided to build new headquarters located just opposite the current ones on the site of the old terminals of the Haren 6 airfield.
+It was then decided to build new headquarters located just opposite the current ones on the site of the old terminals of Haren Airport.

 A new €750 million headquarters building was constructed over the period between 2010 and summer 2016, and was dedicated on 25 May 2017 with a ceremony in the presence of allied Heads of State.
 Secretary-General Jens Stoltenberg addressed the crowd, while then-US President Donald Trump hectored some among the crowd over their failure to live up to the 2% GDP target required by NATO spending rules.
 The cost of the new headquarters building escalated to about €1.1 billion.

 The complex was designed by an international design consortium led by the US Firm of Skidmore, Owings and Merrill, including Jo Palma.
 Both Design and Construction were completed under the auspices of the Belgian Ministry of Defense's Project Management Team led by Colonel Christian LaNotte, Belgian Army Engineers.
 Project Financing and Requirements definition as well as the Design and Construction Phases were overseen for NATO by its HQ Project Office, led by Donald Hutchins (CAPT, US Navy Civil Engineer Corps, Retired) during the design Phase and Brigadier General Anthony Carruth, (British Army Engineer, Retired) during construction.
 According to the designers, the appearance of the new headquarters symbolize "several interlocking fingers" as "a three-dimensional representation for a complex decision-making body".